Inground Pool Warranties: Critical Questions to Ask Your Builder

 I can't overstate the importance of a pool builder’s workmanship warranty.
 It is truly an indication of how confident a builder is in the quality of their installation.

 What makes River Pools different?

-At the time of this writing, our fiberglass pool shells have a lifetime structural warranty and a 15-year surface warranty against blistering.
+At the time of writing this article, our fiberglass pool shells have a lifetime structural warranty and a 15-year surface warranty against blistering.

 River Pools also covers the cost to drain and brace the pool in the event warranty work is needed as well as the cost to replace water and chemicals.